opespe/documentation/processes/community/onboarding/README.md

 ### Account Naming Rules
 - The account name must be between one (1) and twelve (12) characters
-- The account name may use any lowercase letter from a-z, the numbers 1-5, and period (".")
+- The account name may use any lowercase letter from a-z, the numbers 1-5, and period (".").
-- The account name must not end with a period (".")
+- The account name must not end with a period (".").
 - **Note**: In additon to requesting an invalid format name, using any profanity or offensive language in the name will result in the request being rejected

 ## Info Service Creation (OPTIONAL)

 To incorporate OPES with a community, a specific endpoint must be provided which supplies information about that community.
 The [CN Info Service](../deployment/README.md) must be at an externally accessible location so OPES can find it.
 Note the fully qualified URL (e.g. `https://access.example-org.com`) as `Community Info URL`.

-**NOTE**: This step may be skipped if the `Community Info URL` is known.
-The `CN Info Service` does not need to be deployed to completed this process, only for the Community Node's information to be properly displayed to OPES users.
+**NOTE**: The `CN Info Service` does not need to be deployed to complete this process, only for the Community Node's information to be properly displayed to OPES users.
+Deploying the CN Service may be skipped as long as the future `Community Info URL` is known.

 ## Nominator Names